NCEAS/metacat/README.md

 for the next release.

 ## Release Notes

+### Release Notes for 2.19.1
+New features and bugs fixed in this release:

 ### Release Notes for 2.19.0
 New features and bugs fixed in this release: